 - Computational model, computational language processing

 There is no specific deadline for general submission.
 Each paper will be reviewed anonymously by at least two reviewers and you will most likely be requested to make some revisions.
-If accepted, the final version of your paper will be included in a future issue of Studies in Language Sciences, depending on the date of your submission, by Kaitakusha, a reputable academic publisher in Japan.
-See HERE.
+If accepted, the final version of your paper will be included in a future issue of Studies in Language Sciences, depending on the date of your submission, which will be published on-line by J-STAGE.

 The paper should be written in English with a 150-200 word abstract, or in Japanese, with a 400-500 letter abstract.
 The total length of an English manuscript should be within 8,000 words, and that of a Japanese manuscript should be within 18,000 letters.
 Detailed guidelines for English and Japanese papers are provided at the following page SLS Guidlines.